microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_monitor_extension/_index.md

 * You can see that the monitoring is enabled once you visit the Container Insights section of the Azure Arc-enabled Kubernetes cluster resource in Azure.

-    > **NOTE: As the OMS start collecting telemetry from the cluster nodes and pods, it will take 5-10min for data to start show up in the Azure Portal.**
+    > **NOTE: As the Azure Monitor agent starts collecting telemetry from the cluster nodes and pods, it will take 5-10min for data to start show up in the Azure Portal.**

 * Click the "Connected Clusters" tab and see the Azure Arc connected cluster was added.
 Now that your cluster is being monitored, navigate through the different tabs and sections and watch the monitoring telemetry for the cluster nodes and pods.